About the Organization:

 Email Address: [email protected]

-Subject Line Title: Program Coordinator – Assistive Technology & Public Health Coordinator
+Subject Line Title: Program Coordinator – Disability Disaster Access & Resources (DDAR)

 No phone calls or faxes will be accepted.

-CFILC has adjusted to a virtual work environment and will have a mixed hybrid working environment moving forward.
-A laptop and necessary equipment for access will be provided to the candidate hired for this position.
-Please note that maintaining a physical workspace suitable for virtual work, including securing and maintaining an Internet connection off-site, is the responsibility of the candidate.
-As necessary, a small Internet and cell phone stipend is provided for employees working in virtual environments.
+CFILC has adjusted to a hybrid work environment.
+A computer and other necessary equipment for access will be provided to the candidate hired for this position.
+Please note that maintaining a physical workspace suitable for virtual work, including securing and maintaining an internet connection off-site, is the responsibility of the candidate.